gzuidhof/flipper/README.md

     # How often should we talk to Hetzner to look for changes w.r.t. the infra itself?
     poll_interval: 60s

     # How long to wait after applying a plan before allowing another plan.
-Default is 1s.
-Set to 0 to disable.
+Default is 0 (disabled).
     post_plan_delay: 1s

     hetzner: